kcpeppe/kcpeppe.github.io/_posts/2023-05-25-ChatGPT_Replaces_Simp_Tables.md

 ### ChatGPT

-The following is the prompt I used for ChatGPT.
+I used the following ChatGPT prompt.

 ```
 listA = f"""